Sex and the City 2: Home media

-Follow-up television series
+Post-release

+Canceled sequel

 In December 2016, Radar Online reported that a script for a third Sex and the City film had been approved.
 However, on September 28, 2017, Sarah Jessica Parker confirmed that the project would not move forward.
 She stated, "We had this beautiful, funny, heartbreaking, joyful, very relatable script and story.
 It's not just disappointing that we don't get to tell the story and have that experience, but more so for that audience that has been so vocal in wanting another movie."

 Reports in 2018 indicated that Kim Cattrall declined to participate in the third film after learning that the proposed plot involved killing off Mr. Big and a storyline in which her character, Samantha, receives inappropriate messages from Miranda's teenage son, Brady.
 In a 2019 interview, Cattrall explained her decision not to return, saying she felt she had "gone past the finish line" with the character out of love for the franchise.

+Follow-up television series

 The storyline originally intended for the third film was later reworked into the television series And Just Like That..., which premiered on HBO Max on December 9, 2021.
 Cattrall did not return for the series, as previously agreed, though she made a brief cameo in the second-season finale.
 The series was renewed for a second season in March 2022, and a third season was announced in August 2023.